johnmholmes/Aquarium_Monitor_V2/README.md

 # Work Completed

-    1. Give acces to the Raspberry Pi via VNC so I can access and control the Pi from anywhere in the world, See the folder Node Red for details.
+   1. Give acces to the Raspberry Pi via VNC so I can access and control the Pi from anywhere in the world.
+See the folder VNC for details.
+   2. Install Node Red to create a Graphical User Interface.
+See Node Red Folder for details

 ----